 Why Chickens Have Combs

 If you have ever looked closely at a chicken, one of the first things you notice is the fleshy red crest on top of its head.
 This is called the comb, and it is not just decoration.
 The chicken comb plays an important role in temperature regulation, overall health, communication, and even reproduction.
-This article… Read More Why Chickens Have Combs
+This article explains why chickens have combs, the different styles suited for warm and cold climates, how to recognize a healthy comb, what signs indicate problems, and finally, the surprising ways people have used combs in food and medicine.

 How ID Based Travel Between Botswana, Namibia and Zambia Could Transform Opportunities for Zambian Farmers

 Imagine a maize farmer in Sesheke, in Zambia’s Western Province.
 Let’s call her Martha.
 She has a good harvest this year, bags of maize stored neatly, ready for sale.
 But there’s a problem: the local market is saturated, prices are low, and buyers are slow to pay.
-Just across the border in Namibia, however, traders… Read More How ID Based Travel Between Botswana, Namibia and Zambia Could Transform Opportunities for Zambian Farmers
+Just across the border in Namibia, however, traders are offering better prices.
+Martha dreams of taking her maize there, but passports and paperwork stand in the way.
+This is where ID based travel for Zambian farmers comes into play.